ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_qg_mixed_effects.rst

 reservoir to the events in the channel (two different measurements), bootstrapping is employed which generates statistical representations of the two measurements that can then be subtracted from one another.
-For the actual LMM analysis, only the differential feature is used.
+Then, for the actual LMM analysis, only the differential deformation is used.

-For differential feature analysis, we need for each repetition a reservoir measurement (e.g. Treatment 1 and Reservoir Treatment 1).
+For differential deformation analysis, we need for each repetition a reservoir measurement (e.g. Treatment 1 and Reservoir Treatment 1).
 From the dataset :cite:`FigshareLMM`, load the following files into Shape-Out and proceed with filtering as described above: